mantidproject/mantid/docs/source/release/v6.9.1/index.rst

  - Removed slit lookup that was specific to OFFSPEC in :ref:`algm-ReflectometryReductionOneLiveData` as it is no longer required and was causing regular crashes when running live data on OFFSPEC.
  - Fixed a bug in :ref:`Elwin Tab <elwin>` of :ref:`Data Manipulation Interface <interface-inelastic-data-manipulation>` where changing integration range with the sliders did not change default integration range.
  - Add sample log values to the live data workspace before the instrument is loaded in :ref:`algm-ReflectometryReductionOneLiveData` to ensure log values are available when setting the detector positions.
+ - Fixed a crash when using multiple Indirect or Inelastic interfaces.
+This crash was present on the :ref:`Bayes Fitting <interface-inelastic-bayes-fitting>` interface, but could also be replicated elsewhere.

 Citation
 --------